Navy vs. Temple NCAA Football Odds, Plays and Insights | November 27, 2021

 Temple Stats and Trends

-- Temple has two wins against the spread in 11 games this year.
+- Thus far this year Temple has two wins against the spread.

-- The Owls have been underdogs by 12.5 points or more five times this season and have not covered the spread once.
+- This season, the Owls are winless against the spread when entering a game as an underdog of 12.5 points or more (in five chances).

 - Temple's games this season have hit the over on five of 10 set point totals (50%).

-- Temple is 2-1 against the spread and 3-0 overall when the team totals more than 377.6 yards.
+- When Temple piles up more than 377.6 yards, the team is 2-1 against the spread and 3-0 overall.

-- This season the Owls have turned the ball over 18 times, seven more than the Midshipmen's takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.